-Two hunger-striking teachers go on trial in Turkey
+Trial of two hunger-striking teachers opens in Turkey

 Since the failed coup, Turkey has been under a state of emergency and Erdogan has orchestrated a series of controversial constitutional reforms while overseeing a massive purge, which critics argue is simply a pretense to silence opposition voices.

-European Union officials expressed concern over the government's clampdown of civil liberties during a press conference with Turkish Foreign Minister, Mevlut Cavusoglu in Brussels in July.
+European Union officials expressed concern over the government's clampdown of civil liberties during a press conference with Turkish Foreign Minister Mevlut Cavusoglu in Brussels in July.

 "We have witnessed a worrying pattern of imprisonments of large numbers of members of the democratic opposition, journalists and human rights defenders," said EU Foreign Policy Chief Federica Mogherini.

 Cavusoglu responded, saying that "We should distinguish between 'real journalists' and 'pseudo-journalists' who help terrorist activities."
-He added that those who were involved the coup last year should "face the sentences that are necessary."
+He said that those who were involved the coup last year should "face the sentences that are necessary."

 More than 169,000 people have faced "judicial action" ranging from travel restrictions and detentions to arrest warrants since the coup attempt, according to state media outlet Anadolu, citing the Justice Ministry.